 The figures also show three-quarters of people in Mansfield have received two doses of a Covid-19 vaccine.

-The latest figures show 73,625 people had received both jabs by Sunday, October 10 – 73 per cent of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 73,119 people had received both jabs by Sunday – 77 per cent of those aged 16 and over.